Here is a list of supplies that I love to use - the supplies that I use all the time. I hope that it helps you to see everything in one place.

 I use a Strong Grip Mat for the cardboard, but I still reinforce it around the edge with painter's tape so the cardboard won't move.
 For cardstock I use a Standard Grip mat.
 For felt I use the Fabric mat.

-I often use my Sizzix Big Shot, the Sizzix Vagabond 2 (electric die cutting machine), and Sizzix dies for accessories to my projects.
+In the past I used my Sizzix Big Shot, then I used the Sizzix Vagabond 2 (electric die cutting machine), and Sizzix dies for accessories to my projects.
 Most of the dies I use are from Tim Holtz because I just LOVE his designs.
+But the Vagabond has been retired, so this is the machine to buy - the Sizzix Big Shot Switch.

 And I still use my Arbor Press for some occasional things that won't go through the Cricut or my Sizzix machines.
 If you are going to make a lot of little houses by hand and want some help with cutting out windows and doors this is the way to go.
 These are the dies I use for windows and doors.
 You can read about it in this post on how to cut out windows and doors on little houses.